junk-box/classic-javadoc-stylesheet/README.md

 [Classic Javadoc StyleSheet](http://junk-box.appspot.com/stylesheet/classic-javadoc-stylesheet/index.html)
 =====================================================================

-A stylesheet which changes javadoc after java7 to the style before java6.
+A stylesheet which changes javadoc of after Java7 to the old style of Java6.

 Usage
 ------------